jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 ### 9 Regulations (Disallowance) Act 1989
 [Repealed]

-### 10 Standards Act 1988
+### 10 Standards and Accreditation Act 2015
-Nothing in this schedule affects the application of sections 22 to 25 of the Standards Act 1988.
+Nothing in this schedule affects the application of sections 29 to 32 of the Standards and Accreditation Act 2015.

 ## Schedule 6 — Orders revoked